Dummyapt/Dummyapt/README.md

 ## I'm a junior developer and student!

-- 🌱 I’m currently learning Spring and web apps in general
+- 🌱 I’m currently learning to use Spring Boot, JavaFX and working with databases
-- 👀 I’m interested in Java programming and administrating servers
+- 👀 I’m interested in Java and administrating servers
-- 👯 I’m looking to collaborate with others
 - ⚡ Fun fact: I love classical music
-- ⚡ Another fun fact: I like helping others with problems related to programming and servers
+- ⚡ Another fun fact: I like playing computer games

 ### Connect with me: